-Start Address Specifies that stepping start from the start address or transfer address.
+Current PC Specifies that stepping start from the current program counter address.
+Start Address Specifies that stepping start from the start address or transfer address .
 Address Lets you enter the address from which to single-step.
 Count Indicates the step count.
-The count decrements by one for every step and stops at 0.
+The count decrements by one for every step and stops at 1.
 Over If the source line to be executed contains a function call or the assembly language instruction to be executed contains a subroutine call, this option specifies that the entire function or subroutine be executed.
 Follow PC If you check the Follow PC box, stepping will provide more detail because it will follow the PC for each step, and update the Source window after each step.
 Leaving this box unchecked speeds the stepping process; the steps will be counted, but the content of the Source window will not be updated until stepping is completed.
 Step Single-steps the specified number of instructions or source lines, starting from the specified address.
+Close Closes the dialog box.
 Stop Stops single-stepping.